Historic Area Assessments in Practice, 24 May 2018

 Agreed course programme*

-- Pre-course webinar (date TBC): The scope of HAA
+- 1300 Pre-course webinar on the scope of HAA (1 hour session)

 Meet the course tutors